 2a.
-Clustering/Mapping
+Mapping/Clustering

-Clustering, or mapping, is a way to generate ideas using words and shapes, and lines that show the connections between them.
+Mapping, or clustering, is a way to generate ideas using words and shapes, and lines that show the connections between them.
+The end result often looks a bit like a spider web.
 To use this technique, begin by thinking about your subject.

-EXAMPLE Suppose that your subject is "pie."
-To create a map (or cluster) of pie, write "pie" and then surround it with all of the other words that you can associate with it.
+→ EXAMPLE Suppose that your subject is "pie."
+To create a map (or cluster) of pie, write "pie" in the center of the page, and then surround it with all of the other words that you can associate with it.
+Mapping helps writers to see how they can progress from a broad subject to specific examples that support the main subject.